jundalisay/spblist/content/en/research/sarkar/chakras.md

 In all other cases, the central point of the Karnika is invariably the controlling point of the Cakra.

-The central point of the Piit'ha lies outside the Piit'ha because it is same as the central point of the Cakra.
+The central point of the Piitha lies outside the Piit'ha because it is same as the central point of the Cakra.

 If the crescent moon is given the shape of a full moon, then it becomes easier to locate the central point.